Man missing at Grand Canyon for 11 days has been found alive

-GRAND CANYON NATIONAL PARK, Ariz.
-(AP) A man who had been missing at the Grand Canyon for 11 days has been found alive.
+(AP) - A man who had been missing at the Grand Canyon for 11 days has been found alive.

 Martin Edward O’Connor of La Porte, Texas, was located Thursday and flown out of the canyon in a helicopter.